Yukawa Potential, Panharmonic Measure and Brownian Motion: Yukawa Equation and Brownian motion

+For Brownian trajectories the metric $d$ is almost surely finite due to the independent increments of the Brownian motion and the Borel--Cantelli lemma.
+Also, with the metric $d$, the space of Brownian paths is a Polish space.
+Now, by Theorem A1.2 of \cite{kallenberg} Polish spaces are Borel spaces.
+Consequently, for any fixed $x\in D$, by Theorems 6.3 and 6.4 of \cite{kallenberg}, the probability kernel \eqref{eq:regular_law} exist and is measurable with respect to $t$.
+Consequently, the harmonic kernel is measurable with respect to $t$.

-\begin{proof} Let us first show that the distribution of the hitting time $\tau_D$ is absolutely continuous with respect to the Lebesgue measure.
+Second, we show that the distribution of the hitting time $\tau_D$ is absolutely continuous with respect to the Lebesgue measure.
 Let $\varepsilon>0$ be small enough so that $B=B(x,\varepsilon)\subset D$.
 Then $\tau_D = \tau_B + (\tau_D-\tau_B)$.
-Now, the distribution of $\tau_B$ is continuous; see, e.g., the section of Bessel processes in Borodin and Salminen \cite{borodin-salminen}.
+Now, the distribution of $\tau_B$ is absolutely continuous; see, e.g., the section of Bessel processes in Borodin and Salminen \cite{borodin-salminen}.
 Also, due to the rotation symmetry of the Brownian motion, $\tau_B$ and $\tau_D-\tau_B$ are independent.
 Hence, by disintegration and independence, we obtain that

-Thus, the distribution of $\tau_D$ is continuous, when the distribution of $\tau_B$ is continuous.
+Thus, the distribution of $\tau_D$ is absolutely continuous, when the distribution of $\tau_B$ is absolutely continuous.